jinhongjung/pyrwr/README.md

 # Input and Output Format

 ## Input Format
-The default input of `pyrwr` represents the adjacency list of a graph with the following format (tab separated):
+The default input of `pyrwr` represents the edge list of a graph with the following format (tab separated):
 ```
 # format: source \t target
 0	1